RedisLabs/redislabs-docs/content/rc/securing-redis-cloud-connections.md

 `[redislabs] client = yes accept = 127.0.0.1:6379 connect = host:port`

-### Testing Secure Connectivity to a Redis Enterprise Cloud Resource
+### Testing Secure Connectivity to a Redis Cloud Essentials Resource

 You can test the connection from your client using redis-cli, for example::